SasView/sasview.github.io/faq.md

 *   If your I(Q) data is in absolute units (/cm) and on an absolute scale (ie, the I(Q) values have been calibrated against a standard) the scale parameter will be equal to the volume fraction.
 In all other instances the scale factor will be a number proportional to the volume fraction.
 Some models have both volume fraction and scale parameters.
 In these models the scale is just a multiplying factor (equal to 1 if the data is in absolute units on an absolute scale).

-*   We are aware that some of the model descriptions in the 'help file' are unclear about the meaning of _scale_ and are working to improve the documentation.
+*   We are aware that some of the model descriptions in the Help documentation are unclear about the meaning of _scale_ and are working to improve the documentation.

 ### How can I put my data on an absolute intensity scale?